AK-CT-2025/CT-DImQ-CT-Image-quality-analysis-tools/README.md

 Currently, there are two image quality tools in this repository: HistNMap and NPS (readme).
 The applications are available for Windows and MacOS in [releases](https://github.com/AK-CT-2025/CT-DImQ-CT-Image-quality-analysis-tools/releases).
 Source codes are available upon request.

+### Citation
+If you use the codes in this repository or dataset, please cite:

 ### CT-DImQ-HistNMap
 Check readme for the application [here](https://github.com/AK-CT-2025/CT-DImQ-CT-Image-quality-analysis-tools/blob/e6f27b23dd0068ee8798d2f4afc46f76308c31af/CT-DImQ-HistNMap/HistNMap_README.md)